A Mission-Driven EMS Agency Grounded in Community Commitment.

-New Britain EMS and its EMS Academy are dedicated to caring for and educating the community.
-Each fills a separate, but related, role in providing emergency medical services and pre-hospital care to New Britain and the surrounding communities.
+New Britain EMS is dedicated to caring for and educating the community.
+Fulfilling a role in providing emergency medical services and pre-hospital care to New Britain and the surrounding communities.

 NBEMS is the 9-1-1 Advanced Life Support provider for the City of New Britain.
 Our teams are the doers—providing sophisticated care, treatment, and medical transportation 24/7/365.

-The NBEMS Academy faculty are the educators, preparing professionals, volunteers, and organizations to care for the sick and injured with outcomes-based clinical skills to save lives and prevent suffering.
+NBEMS training/education/community outreach faculty are the educators, preparing professionals, volunteers, and organizations to care for the sick and injured with outcomes-based clinical skills to save lives and prevent suffering.

 New Britain EMS, Inc. is a 501c3 nonprofit organization.

 New Britain, Connecticut, lies just nine miles southwest of Hartford.
 Its 73,000 residents and visitors to this region of soft rolling hills and young forests are served by New Britain EMS, one of the first grant-funded emergency medical services organizations in the country.
-Founded in 1977, the service annually responds to 14,000 9–1–1 requests and transports 11,550 patients.
+Founded in 1977, the service annually responds to nearly 18,000 9–1–1 requests and transports 14,000 patients.

 Emphasis on company culture is a driving force at NBEMS.
 The core values of Community, Team, Service, Caring, and Excellence are reinforced at every opportunity.
 Teams works closely and embrace a commitment to personal and group excellence.
 The office space for medics, a comfortable, open area, fosters collaboration and sharing.
 Senior staff’s offices are nearby and on-duty leaders are always accessible to the teams.